 * On Tu B'Av, which marked the beginning of the grape harvest in the days of the Temple in Jerusalem, "the unmarried girls of Jerusalem dressed in white garments and went out to dance in the vineyards" (Babylonian Talmud, tractate Ta'anit 30b-31a).

 Dreamers and Doers: Stuart Weitzman

-Shoe mogul, Stuart Weitzman, is the perfect fit to kick off NMAJH’s new Dreamers and Doers speakers series.
-Join us as he shares firsthand the story of the Stuart Weitzman company, an intergenerational one of passion, vision, and a quintessentially American spirit: courage and imagination, aspiration and hard work, leadership and service.
+Shoe mogul, Stuart Weitzman, wass the perfect fit to kick off NMAJH’s new Dreamers and Doers speakers series.
+He shared firsthand the story of the Stuart Weitzman company, an intergenerational one of passion, vision, and a quintessentially American spirit: courage and imagination, aspiration and hard work, leadership and service.

-Young Friends Members are eligible for discounted tickets.
+Young Friends Members were eligible to purchase discounted tickets.

 20s/30s Opening Reception Jewish Music Festival (off-site at The Gershman Y)

 NMAJH was proud to join The Gershman Y, Moishe House, Tribe 12, The Collaborative, and Federation's Renaissance Group for a special 20s/30s opening night reception of The Philadelphia Jewish Music Festival at The Gershman Y.

 The performance was proceeded by a private wine and cheese reception.

 Activism & Justice: An evening with the Inspiring Simon Deng

 Young Friends of NMAJH came out for an enlightening talk by Mr. Simon Deng, a Sudanese ex-slave turned activist and survivor.
 On the heels of Passover and our discussion of the Exodus narrative, Simon shared his amazing story from kidnapped child to world-class swim champion to a beacon for human rights.
 The talk inspired audience members to take action by contacting their political representatives.